Process Management on Linux, macOS, and Windows: Monitoring, Killing, and Background Execution

 Tip: Zombie processes aren’t undead in the horror-film sense — they’ve already finished but their “desk” in the system hasn’t been cleared.
 Usually harmless, but if you see a lot of them, it’s worth investigating.

-Watch out: The `grep` command will show up in its own results — don’t panic, that’s normal.
+Watch out: When piping into `grep`, the `grep` command itself will often show up in its own results — don’t panic, that’s normal.

 top: The Live Dashboard